-- 8.6.2 Pupil Supervision Maintaining orderly conduct, enforcing related laws, rules, and regulations pertaining to student conduct on the school campus during teacher work hours, specific student group supervision assignments on field trips and while engaged in school organization activity programs, some of which may be off the school campus and beyond the normal workday, examples of which are: supervision of dances, athletic events, sponsorship of student groups and public presentations by students. - 8.6.3 Communication Responding to parent notes and telephone calls; meeting with groups of parents to interpret the educational programs and to counsel about program planning; conferring with individual parents to review pupil progress; participating in faculty meetings; coordinated planning among groups of teachers in a single subject area, across subject fields, and in vertical relation to sequences of pupil development; attendance and participation as required in such events as Open House, Graduation, Holiday programs, Advisory Council, and Parent-Teacher meetings. - 8.7 NUMBER OF TEACHING CLASS ASSIGNMENTS The number of teaching class assignments will be determined by the site administrator with input from the lead teacher in the master schedule building process. - 8.8 MIDDLE SCHOOL - Personnel shall be made available at middle schools for up to three hours per school day with no restriction on what is to be copied, except in cases of copyright infringement or limitations of site capability in order to reproduce teacher-required materials. - 8.9 CALENDAR Both the District and Association agree to negotiate over the bargainable aspects of the school calendar and have reached agreement on the calendar attached.
-(Appendix C.)
+- 8.6.2 Pupil Supervision Maintaining orderly conduct, enforcing related laws, rules, and regulations pertaining to student conduct on the school campus during teacher work hours, specific student group supervision assignments on field trips and while engaged in school organization activity programs, some of which may be off the school campus and beyond the normal workday, examples of which are: supervision of dances, athletic events, sponsorship of student groups and public presentations by students. - 8.6.3 Communication Teachers shall communicate with parents and/or colleagues in one or more of the following ways: - Responding to parent written communication, telephone calls and meeting with parents to interpret the educational programs and to counsel about program planning; - conferring with individual parents to review pupil progress; - · participating in faculty meetings; - coordinated planning among groups of teachers in a single subject area, across subject fields, and in vertical alignment to sequences of pupil development; - attendance and participation as required in such events as Open House, Graduation, Holiday programs, Advisory Council, and Parent-Teacher meetings. - 8.7 NUMBER OF TEACHING CLASS ASSIGNMENTS The number of teaching class assignments will be determined by the site administrator with input from the lead teacher in the master schedule building process.
+St the secondary level, each school site will attempt to keep each full-time core academic assignment under four (4) different preps/subjects, excluding self-contained Special Education classes. - 8.8 CALENDAR The District and Association agree to develop a calendar committee for the purpose of developing the school year calendar.
+The committee will meet to discuss the school calendars and reach a consensus for recommendations to the Board of Education for approval by February 1.
+The committee shall develop multi-year school calendars (minimum of two consecutive years).

-8.10 DEPARTMENT/GRADE LEVEL CHAIRPERSONS, LEAD TEACHERS
+8.9 DEPARTMENT/GRADE LEVEL CHAIRPERSONS, LEAD TEACHERS

-The Site Principal will submit a list of candidates qualified for dept/grade level chairs to each department/grade level by May 1st.
-These positions shall be selected from the list by a vote from the association members in the department or grade level for the two-year term (beginning with the 2012-13 school year for elementary, all even-numbered grades will be elected for a 2-year term and odd numbered grades for a 1-year term.
-For secondary, 1⁄2 of departments will be for 2-year terms, and 1⁄2 for a 1-year term as determined by the site staff.
-All subsequent elections will be for 2-year terms).
-Chairpersons or lead teachers shall be required to have permanent status and a satisfactory evaluation, and at the secondary level shall be required to possess a regular credential in at least one of the areas of the department that he/she chairs.
-It is the preference and intent of the parties that grade level and department chairs not be PLC facilitators or site council members.
-At the secondary level, each association member who works in the department shall have one (1) vote.
+The leadership team may be comprised of department, grade level or programmatic coordinator/ teachers to support the function of shared leadership.
+The principal will submit a list of candidates qualified for dept./grade level chairs to each department/grade level by May 1st.
+These positions shall be selected for the list by a vote from the teachers in the department or grade level for the two-year term.
+Chairpersons or lead teachers shall be required to have permanent status and a satisfactory evaluation, and at the secondary level shall be qualified to and teach in at least one of the areas of the department that he/she chairs.
+If no qualified permanent teachers volunteer or are available, a probationary teacher may be recommended or appointed by the principal to serve as a grade level or lead teacher.
+It is the preference that grade level and department chairs not be PLC facilitators or site council members.
+At the secondary level, each teacher who works in the department shall have one (1) vote.
 At the elementary level, combination class teachers shall have a vote at each grade-level taught.
 Selection will occur by the last day of the selection year to begin July 1 of the next school year.
 Mid-term vacancies will be filled following the same process to complete the two-year term.
 Chairpersons or lead teachers are subject to removal by the department through a vote of no confidence.
 Selected chairpersons or lead teachers are subject to removal by administration upon receiving a less than satisfactory stipend evaluation.